 Locals seem to appreciate if you try to speak a few words in the local language, but keep in mind that multiple languages are spoken in Morocco.
 Arabic is most common, followed by Berber.
 Greeting a Berber by saying “salaam” in Arabic surely won’t offend them, but might not win you the usual brownie points either.
-I admittedly got confused about who is Arabic or who is Berber eventually, and simply began greeting people by saying “bonjour”…
+I admittedly got confused about who is Arabic or who is Berber eventually, and simply began playing it safe by greeting people with “bonjour”…

-While cities such as Rabat or Casablanca feel more ‘European’ (in a manner of speaking), Morocco is a fairly conservative country in general, and it’s recommended to dress appropriately.
-The general rule is to cover your shoulders, and not to wear very short trousers (but knee-height shorts are okay).
+There are exceptions with metropolitan cities or younger generations, but Morocco is a fairly conservative country overall and some sensitivity in dress style is required.
+I was told that the general rule is to cover your shoulders, and not to wear very short trousers (but knee-height shorts are okay).
 Tank tops are generally a no-no in Morocco.
 All of this goes for both genders.

 For women, blending in will help reduce unwanted attention from men (which is a common problem for female tourists in Morocco).
 While you don’t have to wear a headscarf, it’s worth draping a scarf over your shoulders or wearing trousers or a long dress that covers your legs.
-Occasionally you’ll see a less considerate tourist walking around in hot pants and a tank top—I’ve been told this is definitely offensive to many people, so this seems needlessly provocative and is probably best avoided.
+Occasionally you’ll see a less considerate tourist walking around in hot pants and a tank top, but this can be very offensive to some but also increase the level of hassle exponentially.

-Due to the Muslim faith Morocco is essentially a dry country.
-That doesn’t mean it’s impossible to find alcohol (beer and wine are produced locally), but simply that it isn’t part of the culture.
+Due to the Muslim faith, alcohol is not widely available in Morocco.
+That doesn’t mean it’s impossible to find alcohol, but it isn’t part of the culture.